nayeonk/itpwebdev/notes-and-assignments/assignments/104/survey.md

 Survey
 ======

 For this assignment you are going to build a survey on a topic of your choice.
-It does **NOT** need to be functional (does not beed to actually submit anywhere).
+It does **NOT** need to be functional (does not need to actually submit anywhere).

 **REQUIREMENTS: **
 * The survey must be about a particular topic.
+The questions asked must fit the survey's topic.
 * Must pick a color scheme that works well.
 * Have a clean look -- with all of the labels (name, age, email, etc) in one column and the form fields (text input, checkbox, etc) in another column
 * Must use all of the major form objects (at least one of each):